fsharp/fslang-design/RFCs/FS-1006-struct-tuples.md

 # Summary
 [summary]: #summary

 The proposal is to add a new "struct" annotation to tuple types, expressions and patterns.
+This is based partly on the assumption that the proposed C# 7.0 tuples will use struct representations for at least some small tuple types.

 The intention is that the feature would be used primarily in interop and performance-tuning.